SilvaRogg2/SilvaRogg2/README.md

 - 👋 Hi, I’m @SilvaRogg2
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...ewr
 - 🌱 I’m currently learning ..ew
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me ...